 There are also concerns surrounding the safety of their investment assets.
 Investors may be uncomfortable that their investments are not secure as it is regulated by a foreign regulator or that they aren't held under a CDP account.

 3. Avoiding FX exposure

 Investing overseas usually requires the transactions to be made in foreign currency.
 Given the appreciation of the Singapore Dollar (SGD) over the past few decades, it is a due concern that investing overseas, with foreign currency exposure, could lead to poorer returns.

-How does home bias affect investors' investment portfolio and retirement?
+How does home bias affect Singapore investors' investment portfolio?